deanandreakis/cheatsheet/neovim.md

 2. Comment/Uncomment A Single Line in Normal Mode: gcc

 ## NeoVim Tree
-See/Close All Key Mappings: g?
+See/Close All Key Mappings: g? (when cursor is at top node of tree)